 -h Displays the usage.
-Specifying this option with another option or operand causes an error. -n Automatically responds to prompt with "n" (no). -d Prevents display of messages, including prompt, for standard output. -s date Sets the date and time. date can be specified in either of the following formats. yyyy.MM.DD-hh:mm:ss MMDDhhmmyyyy.ss "Year.Month.DateHour (24 hour format):minute:second" "Month Date Hour (24 hour format) Minute Year.Second" -u Specifies the time and date in UTC.
-If omitted, it becomes JST. -y Automatically responds to prompt with "y" (yes).
+Specifying this option with another option or operand causes an error. -n Automatically responds to prompt with "n" (no). -q Prevents display of messages, including prompt, for standard output. -s date Sets the date and time. date can be specified in either of the following formats. yyyy.MM.DD-hh:mm:ss MMDDhhmmyyyy.ss "Year.Month.DateHour (24 hour format):minute:second" "Month Date Hour (24 hour format) Minute Year.Second" -u Specifies the time and date in UTC.
+If omitted, it becomes JST. - y Automatically responds to prompt with "y" (yes).

 - When you execute the command, a prompt to confirm whether to execute it with the specified contents is displayed.
 To execute, press the [y] key.
 To cancel, press the [n] key. - Setting the time by setdate may affect the difference from the Hypervisor time of each physical partition (PPAR) and cause a mismatch of the time when PPAR is started.
 After setting the time, confirm the difference between XSCF and the Hypervisor time of each PPAR by using showdateoffset(8).
-If the difference becomes large, reset the difference of the time by resetdateoffset(8). - If an NTP server is set for XSCF, the time is not set.
-You can confirm whether an NTP server is set in XSCF by showntp(8).
+If the difference becomes large, reset the difference of the time by resetdateoffset(8). - Execution of setdate, while the XSCF NTP client feature is enabled, causes an error.
+However, only in the case where the time has reverted back to the initial value of hardware clock (year 2001), time can be restored to the right value using

-■ You can confirm the date and time of XSCF set currently by using showdate(8).
+- setdate even if XSCF NTP client feature is enabled.
+The status of the NTP client feature can be checked by showntp(8). - You can confirm the date and time of XSCF set currently by using showdate(8).